UW-PSI/SalishSeaModel-analysis/docs/graphic_examples.md

 # Salish Sea Model output graphics
 This is where I got to spread my oceanographic wings a bit.
 I created these simple graphics as exploratory ways to start understanding baseline values and to move toward more sophisticated analyses.
-Most of these graphics were created for the purpose of internal use and learning.
+Most of these graphics were created for the purpose of internal use and learning in support of workshop presentations.

 ---
 Overview of 2014 Conditions